mrzaizai2k/stock_price_4_fun/README.md

 ## Example Uses

 Explore practical implementations and demonstrations of the chatbot's functions in the `notebook` folder.
 These examples showcase real-world scenarios, illustrating how the chatbot can be effectively utilized for stock market monitoring.

+## Open VScode tunnel
+As to this [link](https://code.visualstudio.com/docs/remote/tunnels#:~:text=In%20the%20VS%20Code%20Account,prompted%20to%20log%20into%20GitHub), you need to first set up the tunnel in your code

+      curl -Lk 'https://code.visualstudio.com/sha/download?build=stable&os=cli-alpine-x64' --output vscode_cli.tar.gz

+      tar -xf vscode_cli.tar.gz

+Then use this command

+      ./code tunnel

 ## To-Do List